AmineGoumhand1/MyBlogs/src/content/posts/TLS-Injection.md

 };
 ```
 The array is stored at the address specified by the `AddressOfCallBacks` field in the `IMAGE_TLS_DIRECTORY` structure.
 Each entry in the array points to a callback function that will be invoked during certain thread events.

+After the TLS Callbacks structure we find the TLS Data, the actual data that is used as thread-local storage is located between the `StartAddressOfRawData` and `EndAddressOfRawData` fields specified in the `IMAGE_TLS_DIRECTORY`.
+Each thread gets its own copy of this data when it is created.

+For The `SizeOfZeroFill` field, it indicates the size of the additional data that needs to be zeroed out when the TLS data is allocated for a thread.
+This area is filled with zeros by the operating system.

+Our interest in this blog falls on the first two section parts TLS Diretory and TLS Callbacks, I encourage you to do your research about the others.

+To finalize this part i will give you a small example of a PE execution and its steps to understand more :

+Let's consider a simple Windows program called example.exe, which has been compiled from C++ code.
+This executable has a .tls section that initializes thread-local variables and contains a TLS callback to perform some setup whenever a new thread is created.

+1. Loading the PE File into Memory
+When example.exe is double-clicked or otherwise executed, the Windows loader begins by mapping the PE file into the process's memory.
+The loader reads the PE header to determine the layout of the executable, including the location of different sections like .text (code), .data (initialized data), .rdata (read-only data), and .tls (Thread Local Storage).

+2. Setting Up Thread Local Storage (TLS)
+The loader identifies the .tls section based on the information in the PE header, specifically the IMAGE_TLS_DIRECTORY structure.
+If the .tls section is present, the loader allocates memory for the TLS data for the initial thread (the main thread) of the process.
+The initial values for the TLS variables are copied from the .tls section in the PE file into the allocated memory for the main thread.

+3. Invoking TLS Callbacks
+If the .tls section includes a TLS Callbacks Array, the loader invokes each callback function in the array with the DLL_PROCESS_ATTACH reason.
+These callbacks allow the application to perform any necessary initialization that must occur before the main code runs.
+Now i think that with this small knowledge, you can catch the coming part of the implementation.

+## TLS Injection and how it works ?